MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/Power-bi-templates.md

 ![Blank values error](../Images/WpA/Tutorials/pbi-blank-error.png)

-To resolve this error, you must download the Power BI template for the applicable data in **Query designer** > **Results** in Workplace Analytics, and then set up the template again in Power BI.
+To resolve this error, you must download the template for the applicable data in **Query designer** > **Results** in Workplace Analytics, and then set up the template again in Power BI.

 ## Support